outdreamer/build-a-cure-1/docs/tasks/work.md

 			- variable trees

-			- vertexes

-				- position in variable interaction space where navigating away from vertex variable set reduces accuracy of prediction
+			- vertexes: positions in variable interaction space where navigating away from vertex variable set reduces accuracy of prediction

+				- can be in the generative interaction space or in the existing interaction space variable structures

+				- can indicate a relevant format/base/structure

+				- can identify relevant missing information

+				- can infer a system context

 		- data set: dependent predicted label